ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-# ⚙️  To transcribe folder trees/discographies/entire music collections: # ⚙️
+# ⚙️  To transcribe entire music collections: # ⚙️

 <details><summary>Click here to view Step ① File preparation:.</summary>

 - ① Prep files:
   - Optionally use ```LRCget``` (TODO link) to pre-download lyrics and transcriptions for your collection (if you don’t, this whole project make take 20–60% longer).
 BEWARE!!!!!
 Every single live or remix song will match to the official version, so you want to take note of the date you run this, and delete every file that has “(live” or “Mix)” in it [or however it is you name things in your own collection].
 TODO: Create tool to do this named “LRCget-post-cleanup.bat”
   - Optionally use ```global /i create-txt-lyrics-from-karaoke-files.bat``` to convert any LRC/SRTs we already have to TXT